 Fellow authors include: Pauline E. Dungate, Carlton Herzog, Jonathan Inbody, S.G.
 Kubrak, John Ryland, Damir Salkovic, Eric Thomas, B.F.
 Vega, and Lisa Zang.

 Whether it’s social media or a world spinning out of control, people are becoming more and more politically opinionated.
 Which begs the question of us horror authors and readers: What should be the role of politics in fiction?

 On episode #43 of Josh’s Worst Nightmare Oddcast, host Josh Schlossberg takes a sick day with Sean Murphy, author of “The Blue Lady,” to administer a dose of medicine in horror fiction.

 My eco Jewish folk horror novel, CHARWOOD, will be published in 2023 by Aggadah Try It, an imprint of Madness Heart Press.

-On episode #39 of Josh’s Worst Nightmare Oddcast, host Josh Schlossberg plays a game of cat and mouse with A.E.
-Santana, author of “Imperial Slaughterhouse,” as they sink their claws into the felines of dark fiction.
+On episode #42 of Josh’s Worst Nightmare Oddcast, host Josh Schlossberg plays undertaker with Andrew Adams, author of SYMPOSIUM OF THE REAPER, as they eulogize different ways humans handle the recently deceased.